lluis12345/sigfox_examples-1/README.md

   1 byte - Temperature
   2 bytes - Free or used to tranceive the minimum value of one of the accelerometer axis

+## Baud rate
+  The default baud rate is 9600.
+Even though, if you want to use accelerometer at higher rates than 10Hz and to get the data through the serial port, you need to set the baud rate to different values.
+The highest rate is 460800 bps.
+In the examples acc_calc and acc_data the rate is 460800 bps.

 ## Example acc_calc.c
  Calculates and prints minimum, maximum, the average and standard deviation of the accelerometer data for x, y, z at given interval
 ### Commands